El Yunque National Forest: Angelito

-The Angelito Trail is an easy, short 0.7-mile-long trail that crosses the tabonuco forest zone and leads to the Las Damas Pool, also known as Charco Angelito, a series of natural pools along the Mameyes River.
+The Angelito Trail is an easy, short 0.7 mi long trail that crosses the tabonuco forest zone and leads to the Las Damas Pool, also known as Charco Angelito, a series of natural pools along the Mameyes River.
 Although the trail is easy, visitors must be cautious of the weather since the area is prone to flash flooding.
 The trail and area were heavily damaged during Hurricane Maria in 2017, but it has recently reopened.
 Dogs are allowed on the trail but must be kept on a leash.
 The trailhead is located on PR-988.
 This trail is the only one in the forest to be located in the municipality of Luquillo.